deic-dk/pod_manifests/ubuntu_sciencedata.md

 Your data is persisted by mounting the container's directory specified in the `mountPath` item to a dedicated folder on `sciencedata.dk/storage/<folder-name>` where `<folder-name>` is the name of your choice.

-You need to provide a valid public SSH key, so that after creation you can access the container locally via SSH connection.
+By providing a valid public SSH key, you can access the container locally via SSH connection after its creation.